-- (a) the corresponding financial statements, in relation to budgeted controlled items; and - (b) the corresponding information about administered items disclosed in accordance with AASB 1050 Administered Items, in relation to budgeted administered items.
+- the corresponding financial statements prepared in accordance with Australian Accounting Standards, in relation to budgeted controlled items; and - (b) the corresponding information about administered items disclosed in accordance with AASB 1050 Administered Items, in relation to budgeted administered items.

 Furthermore, explanations of major variances between actual and budgeted amounts are required to be disclosed.